-Fig. 12.
+Fig. 11.
 Wavefront quality on the Dragon model.
 The priority queue based MMP and ICH algorithms produce high quality wavefronts, however, the wavefronts are moving slowly due to the expensive overhead.
 The FIFO queue based MMP and ICH algorithms have constant time overhead at each iteration, however, their performance is very poor due to the low quality wavefronts.
 Our FWP-MMP and FWP-CH algorithm are able to propagate the wavefronts much faster without compromising their quality.
 The horizontal axis is the normalized timing and the vertical axis is the standard deviation of the wavefront.
-The smaller the standard deviation, the smoother the wavefront of our method have similar quality to the wavefronts of the MMP and ICH algorithms.
+The smaller the standard deviation, the smoother the wavefront, thus, the higher the quality it has.
+The close-up views show that the wavefronts of our method have similar quality to the wavefronts of the MMP and ICH algorithms.
 The PCH algorithm is also macro, however, its wavefront quality is worse than ours.

-Fig. 13.
+Fig. 12.
 Performance changes with the bucket size.
 The x-axis shows different bucket sizes (by a multiple of h/\sqrt{n}) and the y-axis gives the normalized time (divided by the longest running time of each model).